 Phase I Research Summary: CTE Transfer Research Project

-Research brief outlining highlights a quantitative study of the CTE course infrastructure, student enrollment, transfer rates and destinations; and a qualitative exploration of factors that students and faculty say impact CTE transfer.
+Research brief outlining highlights a quantitative study of the Career and Technical Education (CTE) course infrastructure, student enrollment, transfer rates and destinations; and a qualitative exploration of factors that students and faculty say impact CTE transfer.

 CTE Transfer Research Project: Themes from a Literature Review of Career and Technical Education Transfer

 Literature review brief providing a high-level summary of the context for studying CTE transfer, models for facilitating students’ pursuit of baccalaureate degrees, and evidence on the factors impacting this transition.

 Literature review addressing (1) the definition of CTE transfer, (2) the context for studying CTE transfer, (3) models that facilitate and support CTE transfer, and (4) factors that influence this transition.

 Occupations Requiring Baccalaureate Preparation: A Review of Labor Market Projections